SpyrettaLeivaditi/CendroidRegression/README.md

 - Then, we normalize the feature values to the range [0,1]  using a MinMax scaler.
 This is necessary as the different features have different ranges that may negatively affect the classifier.
 - Then, we split the data into train and test sets, with the train set consisting of 80% of the data and the test one of 20%.
 This splitting is random in every run.
 - Then, we initialize a Logistic Regression model and a Multi Layer Perceptron model.
 - Then, we define the scoring metrics that we want to evaluate the two models with.
-These are the R2 (coefficient of determination) regression score function, the mean squared error regression loss. and the maximum residual error.
+These are the R2 (coefficient of determination) regression score function, the mean squared error regression loss, and the maximum residual error.
 We also define a function prediction_plot_scorer that plots the actual and the predicted values of the centroid with respect to the mean frequency feature.
 - Then we run and evaluate the two regression models by performing a 10-fold cross-validation.
 We use cross-validation to ensure our evaluation is not biased from the random splitting of the data.
 - Finally, we print the average values of the scoring metrics, and plot for each fold the actual and predicted values of the centroid with respect to the mean frequency feature.